meitneshi/challenge-documentation/docs/index.md

 This documentation is mainly used to help everyone with the creation of their own learning content, through Deadlock platform.

 ## What is a mission ?
-A mission is mainly these elements:
+A mission is mainly composed of these elements:

-* A documentation: instructions for the user
+* A "docs" folder: contains the files with the documentation to give the instructions to the candidate who will try to solve the mission.
+It can contains files with some hints too, to help the user.
-* A template folder: code provided to the user
+* A "template" folder: code provided to the user
-* A success folder: solution of the challenge
+* A "success" folder: the challenge solution
-* An app folder: logic to verify user code
+* An "app" folder: logic to verify user code (some tests)
-* The mission descriptor: challenge.yml
+* A "challenge.yml" file: The mission descriptor
-* Many hints: You can add different hints, each one could be unlock with token, user unlock

 You can discover many elements on the user interface: